jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

   action blocks stand out.

 ```
+    # Note: POSIX case statements
+    # require no quotes for $var
-    # Note: according to POSIX, $var does
+	# because it does not undergo
-    # need quoting
+    # word splitting or globbing.
     case $var in
         pattern1)
             ...